The 60+ Best Project Management Software To Work Faster In 2023

 21. GanttPro

-As the name suggests, GanttPro is one of the leading tools that functions based on Gantt charts.
+As the name suggests, GanttPro is one of the leading project management software that functions based on Gantt charts.
 With GanttPro, users can plan projects with interactive Gantt charts, split projects out into tasks, milestones and subtasks, and set a specific timeline with resources allocated.
 GanttPro also allows users to measure out team resources, availability, and estimate project costs.

 Cost: Pricing starts at $15 per user per month for one user.